Ken McIntyre Day

 In 1971 entered the world of jazz education as founder of the first African American Music program in the country at the State University of New York College at Old Westbury where he continued teaching for twenty-four years.

-While performing in Zimbabwe during the early ’90s he changed his name to “Makanda” Ken McIntyre after he was reported handed a piece of paper with the word written on it by a stranger.
+While performing in Zimbabwe during the early ’90s he changed his name to “Makanda” Ken McIntyre after he was reportedly handed a piece of paper with the word written on it by a stranger.

 A moniker well suiting his instrumental versatility it means “many skins” in the Ndebele language.